 top of page

 Moananuiākea is a organization dedicated to cultural and wildlife conservation in the Pacific Islands.
-Our founder, Timothy, travels to different Pacific Island nations to capture the stories and portraits of the people, focusing on wildlife and cultural conservation.
-Through photography and storytelling, we aim to raise awareness about the rich biodiversity and cultural heritage of the Pacific Islands.
+The founder, Timothy, travels to different Pacific Island nations to capture the stories and portraits of the people, focusing on wildlife and cultural conservation.
+Through photography and storytelling, he aims to raise awareness about the rich biodiversity and cultural heritage of the Pacific Islands.

 Our Mission